crazyDiamond/raspberry-pi/Session One.md

 6. USB mouse
 7. Network cable or WIFI adapter

-## How to Install NOOBS OS -(because of time, this step has been done)
+## How to Install Raspbian OS -(because of time, this step has been done)
-* In order to install a basic Raspbian operating system, you can download the zip file from  https://www.raspberrypi.org/downloads/noobs/.
+* In order to install a basic Raspbian operating system, you can download the zip file from  https://www.raspberrypi.org/downloads/raspbian/
-* Unzip the file and copy them over to a micro SD card of 8 GB or more.
+* Unzip the file and copy the contents over to a micro SD card of 8 GB or more.
 * Attach the micro SD to the Raspberry Pi and power up.
 * Make sure you use a power cable with an AC adapter, this prevents the Raspberry from being confused! – Think about why!
 * Use one of the four USB ports on the Raspberry Pi to attach a keyboard and mouse.